-The revised plan called for implementing source controls first followed by improvements to facilitating storm-water diversions for pit filling.
-It is important to note that the original plan involved partial filling of the open pit with diverted storm water to an elevation of 6,925 ft amsl without the use of source controls.
-The first 10 years of AP-27 resulted in drought (JSAI, 2011, JSAI, 2011a) with little to no open pit filling, and it was found to be difficult to maintain AP-27 surface water standards for pH and alkalinity, and groundwater trigger concentrations for sulfate and TDS.
-With the implementation of source controls, the AP-27 standards could be maintained without filling the open pit to 6,945 ft amsl with storm water.
+The revised AP-27 remediation plan called for implementing source controls first followed by improvements to facilitating stormwater diversions for pit filling.
+It is important to note that the original plan involved partial filling of the Open Pit with diverted stormwater to an elevation of 6,925 ft amsl without the use of source controls.
+The first 10 years of AP-27 resulted in drought (JSAI, 2011; JSAI, 2011a) with little to no Open Pit filling, and it was found to be difficult to maintain AP-27 surface water standards for pH and alkalinity, and groundwater trigger concentrations for sulfate and TDS.
+With the implementation of source controls, the AP-27 standards may be maintained without filling the Open Pit to 6,945 ft amsl with stormwater.

-With source controls in place, the revised AP-27 remediation plan requires open pit water treatment in order to meet the requirements of AP-27 groundwater standards.
-It is anticipated long-term AP-27 water quality standards will be obtained after water treatment and with continued inputs of diverted storm-water from Upper Cunningham.
+With source controls in place, the revised AP-27 remediation plan requires Open Pit water treatment in order to meet the requirements of AP-27 groundwater standards.
+It is anticipated long-term AP-27 water quality standards will be obtained after water treatment and with continued inputs of diverted stormwater from Upper Cunningham.

-The expected steady-state open pit water levels are to range from 6,795 to 6,840 ft amsl (Fig. 5).
-The observed rise in open pit water levels over the last 10 years has been at an average rate of 0.8 ft/yr (Fig. 6).
+The expected steady-state Open Pit water levels is 6,800 with the potential for the pool level to rise to 6,840 ft amsl (Fig. 6).
+The observed rise in Open Pit water levels over the last 10 years has been at an average rate of 0.8 ft/yr (Fig. 7).

-5.2 Closure-Closeout Plan
+5.2 Closure/Closeout Plan (CCP)

-The total reclaimed open pit watershed area varies for each open pit water surface elevation evaluated.
-The difference in area between an open pit water elevation of 6,795 ft amsl (current condition) and 6,945 ft amsl (previous estimate) is about 11 acres.
+The total reclaimed Open Pit watershed area varies for each Open Pit water surface elevation evaluated.
+The difference in area between an Open Pit water elevation of 6,795 ft amsl (current condition) and 6,945 ft amsl (previous estimate) is about 11 acres.

-As long as AP-27 water-quality standards are maintained, the open pit should meet the PMLU requirements.
-Prior to the open pit, there was no surface water for wildlife and livestock.
-The addition of a permanent water source that meets and self-maintains surface water quality standards should fulfill the PMLU requirement.
+As long as AP-27 water-quality standards are maintained, the Open Pit should meet the PMLU for wildlife habitat and livestock watering.
+Prior to the Open Pit, there was no surface water for wildlife and livestock.